Connection Map¶

 - Clusters inherit the highest-priority tier from their members

-Use this toggle when you want a topology view that reads like architecture tiers (edge-facing components at top, data stores lower).
+Use this toggle when you want a topology view that reads like architecture tiers (edge-facing components at the top, data stores at the bottom).
+The setting is session-only and resets when you reload the page.

 Graph controls¶